Don Knight (actor): Acting career

-In 1965, he moved to California to pursue acting, and was primarily a character actor, making numerous guest appearances in television series such as Combat!, The Time Tunnel, Bewitched, Hogan's Heroes, The Big Valley, Hawaii Five-O, It Takes a Thief, Bonanza, Mannix, Mission: Impossible, Columbo, Banacek, Night Gallery, Cannon, Kojak, Little House on the Prairie, and Barnaby Jones, as well as semi-regular roles in series such as The Immortal.
+In 1965, he moved to the United States to pursue acting, and was primarily a character actor, making numerous guest appearances in television series such as Combat!, The Time Tunnel, Bewitched, Hogan's Heroes, The Big Valley, Hawaii Five-O, It Takes a Thief, Bonanza, Mannix, Mission: Impossible, Columbo, Banacek, Night Gallery, Cannon, Kojak, Little House on the Prairie, and Barnaby Jones, as well as semi-regular roles in series such as The Immortal.

 In 1976, he was in the Disney film Treasure of Matecumbe.
 His character was Skaggs.

 He appeared in the PBS telefilm The Canterville Ghost.
 Its other distributors were WonderWorks and the Disney Channel.

 Personal life and death

 Educated in theology, Knight became an ordained minister in 1956.
 During his acting career, he sometimes served as a church pastor.
 He was a minister at the United Church of Christ in Simi Valley, California.

-Knight died on 18 August 1997 in Squaw Valley, Fresno County, California, USA, following a stroke earlier that month.
+Knight died on 18 August 1997 in Squaw Valley, California, following a stroke earlier that month.